-Name Function 0 [也] button Turns the projector power on or off.
-Turns the projection or off.
-2 [Computer] button Each time the button is pressed, it cycles through the following images: • Computer1 port • Computer2 port • DisplayPort 3 [Video] button Each time the button is pressed, it cycles through the following images:Video portHDMI port 4 [Freeze] button Images are paused or unpaused.
-Treezing the Image (Freeze)" p.61 5 [A/V Mute] button Turns the video and audio on or off. ☞ "Hiding the Image and Sound Temporarily (A/V Mute)" p.61
+Name Function 0 [也] button Turns the projector power on or off. ☞ "From Installation to Projection" p.30 2 [Computer] button Each time the button is pressed, it cycles through the following images: Computer1 port Computer2 port DisplayPort 3 [Video] button Each time the button is pressed, it cycles through the following images: • Video port • HDMI port 4 [Freeze] button Images are paused or unpaused. ■ "Freezing the Image (Freeze)" p.61 5 [A/V Mute] button Turns the video and audio on or off.
+"Hiding the Image and Sound Temporarily (A/V Mute)" p.61

-Name Function 6 [Page] buttons [Up] [Down] Changes pages in files such as PowerPoint files when using the following projection methods.
-When using the Wireless Mouse function "Using the Remote Control to Operate the Mouse Pointer (Wireless Mouse)" p.64 When using USB Display "Projecting with USB Display" p.32 • When connecting to a network When projecting images using Slideshow, pressing these buttons displays the previous/next screen.
-0 [Source Search] button Changes to the next input source that is sending an image.
-Turner "Automatically Detect Input Signals and Change the Projected Image (Source Search)" p.31 8 [LAN] button Switches to the image from the network connected device.
-"Switching to the Target Image by Remote Control" p.32 9 [USB] button Each time the button is pressed, it cycles through the following images: USB Display Images from the device connected to the USB(TypeA) port 0 [Volume] buttons [Ф] Decreases the volume. [d)][d))] [데)] Increases the volume.
-Adjusting the Volume" p.41
+Name Function 6 [Page] buttons [Up] [Down] Changes pages in files such as PowerPoint files when using the following projection methods. • When using the Wireless Mouse function • "Using the Remote Control to Operate the Mouse Pointer (Wireless Mouse)" p.64 • When using USB Display • "Projecting with USB Display" p.32 • When connecting to a network When projecting images using Slideshow, pressing these buttons displays the previous/next screen.
+7 [Source Search] button Changes to the next input source that is sending an image.
+"Automatically Detect Input Signals and Change the Projected Image (Source Search)" p.31 8 [LAN] button Switches to the image from the network connected device.
+"Switching to the Target Image by Remote Control" p.32 9 [USB] button Each time the button is pressed, it cycles through the following images: • USB Display • Images from the device connected to the USB(TypeA) port 10 [Volume] buttons [➪][➪೫] [➪] Decreases the volume. [៧) Increases the volume.
+The Adjusting the Volume p.41